rfatolahzade/cool-bash/README.md

  - Fork and modify for your own use-
  - Suggest improvements
  - Share your own cool bash scripts

 📝 Note

 This repository is a collection of scripts I create while practicing bash scripting.
 The focus is on practical, real-world utilities that make daily computing tasks easier and more efficient.

+**Development Approach**: These scripts are developed through a combination of:
+- **Personal requirements** - Based on real needs from my DevOps and security work
+- **AI-assisted development** - Using AI tools as a coding assistant for implementation guidance and best practices
+- **Hands-on learning** - Each script represents a practical problem I've encountered and solved

+The scripts are tested in real environments and refined based on actual usage feedback.

 Good luck!🍀